ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 ## 1. The Goal of Using Redux is to Update and Access Global State

-Redux updates we trigger an action, that goes to a reducer, resulting in updated state.
+We utilize Redux to trigger an action, that goes to a reducer, resulting in updated state.
 This is the essential 3-part process of Redux.
 It has a few more moving parts, but this is the gist of its existence.
 So let's break these 3 pieces down for a moment.

 ### Trigger an Action